-After it has been confirmed that a lateral is in fact broken the procedures for repair will depend on where the break is.
-If the break is on your side of the curb it can be repaired by a licensed plumber after a permit is pulled.
-If the break is in the street side of the curb the plumber must pull the permit and then get in contact with Sewer Maintenance to have City crews do all work that would be required from the Sewer main to the curb.
+After it has been confirmed that a lateral is in fact broken, the procedures for repair will depend on where the break is located.
+If the break is on your side of the curb, it can be repaired by a licensed plumber after a permit is pulled.
+If the break is on the street side of the curb, the plumber must pull the permit and then get in contact with Sewer Maintenance to have City crews do all work that would be required from the Sewer main to the curb.
 The City would then charge the plumber for work to the main and the plumber charges you.

-That depends on a number of factors such as, length of lateral, depth of main, class of street etc. A schedule of prices can be obtained from the Division of Sewer Maintenance by calling 333-4915.
+That depends on a number of factors such as, length of lateral, depth of main, class of street, etc. A schedule of prices can be obtained from the Division of Sewer Maintenance by calling 937-333-4915.

-Pine-Sol or any other disinfectant is good to use in the event of sewage back up, the product our crews use is actually to deodorize and not a true disinfectant.
+Pine-Sol or any other disinfectant is good to use in the event of sewage back up.
+The product our crews use is actually or only to deodorize and not a true disinfectant.

-Call the Division of Sewer Maintenance at 333-4915 to report problems with drainage near your property and street flooding, as well as any other sewer related problems.
+Call the Division of Sewer Maintenance at 937-333-4915 to report problems with drainage or street flooding near your property, as well as any other sewer related problems.
 We will work with other city agencies, such as Water Engineering, to determine what steps are needed to correct these problems.